aysedemirel/HackerRank-JavaChallenge/index.md

 ### Introduction
 **About Scanner:** skip method is ignoring the pattern what you want.
 You want a String input, and don't want some characters, you can use skip method.
 The pattern is a regular expression.
-For more info about regular exp. and skip method : [https://www.vogella.com/tutorials/JavaRegularExpressions/article.html](https://www.vogella.com/tutorials/JavaRegularExpressions/article.html)
+For more info about regular exp. and skip method : <a href="https://www.vogella.com/tutorials/JavaRegularExpressions/article.html">https://www.vogella.com/tutorials/JavaRegularExpressions/article.html</a>

 **In JavaIfElse Challenge,** HackerRank gives you a start code for scanner.
 There is a skip method with a pattern to ignore.
 I didn't know the meaning the pattern exactly.
 Pattern is : "(\r\n|[\n\r\u2028\u2029\u0085])?"
-I found an explanation for the pattern: [https://stackoverflow.com/questions/52111077/explain-this-line-written-in-java](https://stackoverflow.com/questions/52111077/explain-this-line-written-in-java)
+I found an explanation for the pattern: <a href="https://stackoverflow.com/questions/52111077/explain-this-line-written-in-java">https://stackoverflow.com/questions/52111077/explain-this-line-written-in-java</a>

 Eclipse has a problem with end-of-file.
 Normally, Ctrl-Z is ended line, and you can control it with scanner.hasNextLine().
 But in Eclipse, before Ctrl-Z you should click anywhere except console (I clicked editor) and click console again, now you can end with Ctrl-Z. :)